-February 27, 2026 · FREED
+February 27, 2026 · The FREED Team

 When a craving hits, your brain wants you to believe that the only way to make it stop is to give in.
 That is not true.